 - 8 eggs

-- Fresh thyme leaves, optional, for garnish
+- Thyme, optional, for garnish

 In a small, heavy-bottomed saucepan, add 2 tablespoons butter and melt over medium heat.
 Once melted add the white rice flour and cook, stirring constantly, for about 2 minutes.
 Slowly whisk in the milk and reduce heat to low.
 Cook for about 5 minutes, or until thickened.
 Remove from heat and whisk in salt, pepper, nutmeg and cayenne.
 Add half the cheese and whisk until smooth.